qooxdoo/qooxdoo/documentation/manual/source/pages/development/library_custom.rst

 ****************

-Once your application has grown beyond a certain size, or when you start a second application that could re-use some of  come into play.the code of the first, you start thinking about factoring code out into separately manageable units.
-This is when you create a dedicated library.
+Once your application has grown beyond a certain size, or when you start a second application that could re-use some of the code of the first, you start thinking about factoring code out into separately manageable units.
+This is when you create dedicated libraries.

 Creating a Custom Library
 =========================